StarpowerTechnology/Starpower/README.md

 ![IMG_9337](https://github.com/user-attachments/assets/d2d98080-ebec-4513-9f8a-0cd0aae797e8)

-I know for a fact there will be bugs im not really software developer, I design systems.
-My developer uses AI to create & he isnt the best but were making it work.
-Im not a softwaare ingeneer myself, Im more of a creative artist, i direct & orchestrate.
-I been dedicated to music production/film for over 10 years so this came natural to me to create a team that synchronizes & harmonizes.
-I added cells so you can test the saw this vision of agents working independent from humans as a team.
-I made this & figured that everyone else would be able to take it further from here.
-I have my own project that im working on called WVY, so you can check that out if you want to see an example of this framework.
-Everything is buggy so if you know how to fix it im more than grateful for any PRs.
+I know for a fact there will be bugs im not really a code writer, I just design systems.
+My developer uses AI to create our systems & hes been making it work but were looking to expand and collaborate with new developers.
+Please contact us if you have any questions or if you would like to contribute we are always checking for contributors.